 Here’s what I told him:

-- Unsolicited car advice #1— Have the oil changed (and the tires rotated while you’re at it) every 3,000 miles without fail.
+- Unsolicited car advice #1— Have the oil changed, and the tires rotated while you’re at it, every 3,000 miles without fail.
 This is the single-best way to keep the car running forever.
+Or as forever as it’s gonna get.

-- Unsolicited car advice #2— Since you don’t have a car payment, set aside $20-$50 each paycheck for a maintenance/emergency fund… This is far, far, far cheaper than a car payment.
-This way it won’t surprise you when the car needs a new valve cover seal or new tires one day—probably no time soon, but setting aside a little at a time will cover it.
+- Unsolicited car advice #2— Since you don’t have a car payment, set aside $20-$50 each paycheck for a maintenance/emergency fund.
+This is far, far, far cheaper than a car payment.
+This way it won’t surprise you when the car needs a new valve cover seal or new tires one day—hopefully no time soon, but setting aside a little at a time will cover it.

 - Unsolicited car advice #3- Have a hippie friend bless the car with you.
 The car will appreciate it and treat you well.